hikreschool/Phoenix-Chat/README.md

 **Part 2 - WelcomeViewController**

-Step 11: On the WelcomeViewController file, import Firebase on the top
+Step 11: In the WelcomeViewController file, import Firebase on the top

-Step 12: Paste this code inside ViewDidLoad()
+Step 12: To check if there's an active user every time you launch the app (meaning the user hasn't signed out), Paste this code inside ViewDidLoad()

              if Auth.auth().currentUser != nil {